Highland Capital Management LLC Sells 80 Shares of Automatic Data Processing, Inc. (NASDAQ:ADP)

-Highland Capital Management LLC lessened its stake in shares of Automatic Data Processing, Inc. (NASDAQ:ADP – Get Rating) by 0.4% in the 4th quarter, according to its most recent disclosure with the SEC.
-The firm owned 18,517 shares of the business services provider’s stock after selling 80 shares during the period.
-Highland Capital Management LLC’s holdings in Automatic Data Processing were worth $4,423,000 as of its most recent SEC filing.
+Highland Capital Management LLC reduced its position in shares of Automatic Data Processing, Inc. (NASDAQ:ADP – Get Rating) by 0.4% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 18,517 shares of the business services provider’s stock after selling 80 shares during the period.
+Highland Capital Management LLC’s holdings in Automatic Data Processing were worth $4,423,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds have also bought and sold shares of the company.
-Centerpoint Advisors LLC bought a new position in shares of Automatic Data Processing in the fourth quarter worth about $30,000.
-CarsonAllaria Wealth Management Ltd. bought a new position in shares of Automatic Data Processing in the fourth quarter worth about $35,000.
-Cowa LLC bought a new position in shares of Automatic Data Processing in the third quarter worth about $34,000.
-Arcus Capital Partners LLC bought a new position in shares of Automatic Data Processing in the fourth quarter worth about $43,000.
-Finally, Bell Investment Advisors Inc boosted its stake in shares of Automatic Data Processing by 33.8% in the third quarter.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+Centerpoint Advisors LLC acquired a new position in shares of Automatic Data Processing in the fourth quarter worth approximately $30,000.
+Cowa LLC acquired a new position in shares of Automatic Data Processing in the third quarter worth approximately $34,000.
+CarsonAllaria Wealth Management Ltd. acquired a new position in shares of Automatic Data Processing in the fourth quarter worth approximately $35,000.
+Arcus Capital Partners LLC acquired a new position in shares of Automatic Data Processing in the fourth quarter worth approximately $43,000.
+Finally, Bell Investment Advisors Inc lifted its stake in shares of Automatic Data Processing by 33.8% in the third quarter.
 Bell Investment Advisors Inc now owns 210 shares of the business services provider’s stock worth $47,000 after acquiring an additional 53 shares during the period.
-Institutional investors own 79.24% of the company’s stock.
+79.24% of the stock is currently owned by institutional investors.

 Automatic Data Processing Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Saturday, July 1st.
-Stockholders of record on Friday, June 9th will be issued a $1.25 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Saturday, July 1st.
+Investors of record on Friday, June 9th will be issued a dividend of $1.25 per share.
 The ex-dividend date is Thursday, June 8th.
-This represents a $5.00 annualized dividend and a dividend yield of 2.32%.
-Automatic Data Processing’s payout ratio is 63.86%.
+This represents a $5.00 annualized dividend and a yield of 2.32%.
+Automatic Data Processing’s dividend payout ratio (DPR) is currently 63.86%.

 Automatic Data Processing, Inc engages in the provision of business outsourcing solutions specializing in cloud-based human capital management.
 It operates through the following business segments: Employer Services, Professional Employer Organization Services, and Other.
 The Employer Services segment provides clients ranging from single-employee small businesses to large enterprises with tens of thousands of employees around the world, offering a range of human resources outsourcing and technology-based human capital management solutions, including strategic, cloud-based platforms.